khushals025/Face_Detection_KMeans_Clustering/README.md

   <img src="https://miro.medium.com/v2/resize:fit:1400/1*pOZ9-EqqqZAn0B3uUOOrRw.gif" alt="Image Alt" width="450"/>
 </p>

 #### 4.4 Minimum Neighbours

--Since the object detection works in the combination of the image pyramid (multi-scaling) and sliding window, we get multiple true outputs for a single region of the face.
+- Since the object detection works in the combination of the image pyramid (multi-scaling) and sliding window, we get multiple true outputs for a single region of the face.
 These true outputs are the window region which satisfies the Haar features (could be actual face area or a non-face area taken into consideration).
 - minNeighbor is the threshold value for the number of true outputs required to detect a face.
 - with trial and error 5 was best suited for this task.